 Wyoming |

-The states where condo insurance is the most expensive are high-risk areas, prone to weather events like hurricanes and tornadoes.
-The top five most expensive states for condo insurance are:
+The states where condo insurance is the most expensive are high-risk areas, prone to weather events such as hurricanes and tornadoes.
+The top five most expensive states for condo insurance include:

 - Florida